OlivierJeannin/olivierjeannin.github.io/source/_posts/Analysis-of-Algorithms.md

 **Order of Growth**: how fast the `cost` grows as `problem size` $N$ grows

-If we classify algorithms by that, we will get these categories:
+If we classify algorithms by this standard, we will get following categories:

 |  Description   | Order of Growth |
 | :------------: | :-------------: |